Are The Chances of Catching Fish Better in a Pond vs a Lake?

 Depending on the clarity, depth, etc you should always experiment with what bates and lures are best suited for the specific occasion.
-In some cases a fish lure might be a better option vs a worm, whereas in other cases a fly might be better suited for the specific moment.
+In some cases, a fish lure might be a better option than a worm, whereas in other cases a fly might be better suited for the specific moment.

-According Lake Fork Guy, soft plastics are preferred choice of bait because of how easy it is to move around obstacles, grass, weed, etc.
+According to Lake Fork Guy, soft plastics are the preferred choice of bait because of how easy it is to move around obstacles, grass, weed, etc.

-In a lake there isn’t nearly as much obstacles to get in the way, so you can choose other lures and baits.
-Usually hard baits can be the better choice.
+In a lake there aren’t nearly as many obstacles to get in the way, so you can choose other lures and baits.
+Usually, hard baits can be the better choice.

 Should You Fish in a Pond or a Lake?